Skip to content

 Service plans

 For care that spans multiple visits or needs ongoing access, clinics create plans on top of services.
-Three billing models cover different patterns:
+Three plan types cover different patterns:

 Products